Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 * Handling missing values (NaN) by filling them with appropriate values or replacing them with 'Unknown'
 * Checking for duplicate records and removing them if necessary

-After cleaning the data, flags were created in the inpatient and outpatient datasets to distinguish between the two types of claims.
-The inpatient and outpatient datasets were then concatenated to create a unified 'train_claims' dataset.
+Upon data cleansing, markers were established in the inpatient and outpatient datasets to differentiate the two claim categories.
+Subsequently, the inpatient and outpatient datasets were combined to form a consolidated 'train_claims' dataset.

-The 'train_claims' dataset was merged with the 'train_beneficiary' dataset to create a comprehensive 'train_data' dataset.
-Next, the length of stay for each claim and the total number of chronic conditions for each beneficiary were calculated.
-These new features can be useful for the machine learning model.
+The 'train_claims' dataset was then merged with the 'train_beneficiary' dataset, resulting in an all-encompassing 'train_data' dataset.
+Following this, the duration of stay for each claim and the cumulative count of chronic conditions for every beneficiary were computed.
+These newly derived features have the potential to enhance the machine learning model's performance

 ## Preprocessing